 Ms. Bianchi seems to believe that this pattern of behavior is not the problem; rather, it is the act of pointing out this problem (which she characterizes as "negative voices" and "disruptive tactics") that is somehow responsible for the Cambria CSD's legacy of regulatory failure.
-This, too, can be seen as part of a historic pattern in which CSD directors and staff have encouraged the public perception that responsibility for their repeated failures belongs to everybody but themselves.
+This, too, can be seen as part of a historic pattern in which CSD directors and staff have encouraged the public perception that responsibility for the CSD's repeated failures belongs to everybody but themselves.

-The environmental review documents produced for the CSD's latest water project have elicited responses from the California

-Coastal Commission, California Department of Parks, U.S. Fish and Wildlife Service, Regional Water Board and County Planning Department that are studded with such comments as "wholly insufficient...," "not appropriate...," "cannot ensure protection...," "lacks evidence...," "does not evaluate impacts...," "we are unable to determine...," "does not provide sufficient technical details...," etc. That's not good.
+The environmental review documents produced for the CSD's latest water project have elicited responses from the California Coastal Commission, California Department of Parks, U.S. Fish and Wildlife Service, Regional Water Board and County Planning Department that are studded with such comments as "wholly insufficient...," "not appropriate...," "cannot ensure protection...," "lacks evidence...," "does not evaluate impacts...," "we are unable to determine...," "does not provide sufficient technical details...," etc. That's not good.

-There's another famous quote about those who don't learn from the past being doomed to repeat it.
-Troubling signs are mounting that a repeat performance of the kind of regulatory dogfight that has characterized its previous water projects is in the offing.
+There's another famous quote about those who don't learn from the past being doomed to repeat it -- a truism the Cambria CSD has proved several times in recent years.
+Troubling signs are mounting that a repeat performance of the kind of regulatory dog fight that has characterized its previous water projects is in the offing.
 At this point, the community can't afford to see the CSD prove that truism again.